• Skip to primary navigation

 How Much Does Zipcar Cost?

-Zipcar costs $7 per month to join (or $70 annually), but you also pay on a per-use basis.
+It's important to note that you also pay a per-use fee.
 For short trips, Zipcar costs around $9 per hour to rent.
 If you rent the car for a full day or overnight, you get a bit of a discount.
 Usually rentals run about $75 per day.

 To compare, $75 is almost twice as much as you would pay to rent a car from a local car rental place, but Zipcar comes with other benefits.
 For example, you don’t have to pay $12 to $20 per day for insurance from the car rental company, and you don’t have to pay for gas.
 That’s assuming a car rental company will even rent a car to a college student.
 Many companies have age restrictions that preclude many college students from renting.
 That said, Zipcar is a bit more expensive than renting from a more traditional car rental company for longer trips.